AxonFramework/cdi/README.md

 Please have a look at the examples in the [example](/example) folder.

 ### Java EE
 The [Java EE](/example/javaee) example demonstrates usage inside any Java EE 7+ compatible application server much as Payara or WildFly.
 The example is a generic Maven web application you should be able to build on any IDE, generate a Java EE 7 war and deploy to your favorite application server.
-We have so far tested sucessfully against Payara, WildFly, JBoss EAP and TomEE Plume.
+We have so far tested sucessfully against Payara, WildFly, JBoss EAP and TomEE.

 For convenience, we have added Cargo configurations in separate Maven profiles for each supported and tested application server.

 * To run the example against WildFly, simply execute the Maven target: `mvn package cargo:run -Pwildfly`
 * To run the example against JBoss EAP, simply execute the Maven target: `mvn package cargo:run -Pjboss`
-* To run the example against TomEE Plume, simply execute the Maven target: `mvn package cargo:run -Ptomee`
+* To run the example against TomEE, simply execute the Maven target: `mvn package cargo:run -Ptomee` or `mvn package tomee:run -Ptomee`

 ### Java SE
 The [Java SE](/example/javase) example demonstrates usage in a non-Java EE, Java SE environment that is CDI enabled (that could include a Servlet-only